- Gastric Bypass definition:

 Gastric Bypass is the most popular type of weight loss surgeries.
 The surgery is done on people who suffer from obesity.
 During your surgery, a surgeon disconnects your stomach into lower and upper parts.
 The upper part of the stomach will form a much smaller new stomach, which will be connected to the intestine.
 Gastric bypass surgery abroad helps people lose weight thanks to a significant reduction in the stomach size and rearrangement of the intestines.

-Benefits of Gastric Bypass surgery in Poland:
+Benefits of Gastric Bypass (or Mini Gastric Bypass) surgery in Poland:

 - Helps to control blood sugar levels